School of Health Professions

 • Communicate clearly, effectively, and sensitively in English through oral, electronic, and written methods in order to communicate with other health care providers and patients of all ages in a timely manner

-• Speak, to receive information in oral form, and to observe patients in order to elicit information, to describe changes in mood, activity and posture, and to perceive non-verbal communications
+• Speak, receive information in oral form, and observe patients in order to elicit information, to describe changes in mood, activity and posture, and to perceive non-verbal communications

 3. Motor